pavelsof/mobile-wormhole/README.md

 Some other things that would be nice to work:

-- [ ] Auto-completion when entering the code in the Receive screen.
+- [ ] Auto-completion when entering a code in the Receive screen.
 - [ ] Provide a way for the user to directly open the freshly received file (as opposed to just opening the downloads directory).
 - [ ] Tor support.
 - [ ] Build the app for iOS.